statgen/tis-v2-docs/docs/faq.md

 ## How long are my results available?

-Your data is available for 7 days.
+Your data is available for 7 days after the job finishes.
 If you need to extend the due date, please [let us know](contact.md) ahead of time.
 Once the data is deleted we cannot help.

 ## How many times can I download my files?